 Participating schools will also have the opportunity to participate in additional workshops/sessions to further their UIP work and receive coaching and technical assistance.

 Professional Development/Continuation/Recertification/Professional Learning credits may be offered by your district for completion of these trainings.
-Contact your district office for more information – currently, this is an option for Adams 12 Five Star Schools and School District 27J educators.Express Your Interest Here!
+Contact your district office for more information – currently, this is an option for Adams 12 Five Star Schools, School District 27J, and Westminster Public Schools educators.Express Your Interest Here!